OpenEDM/OpenEDM-wire-tensioner/README.md

 # OpenEDM-wire-tensioner

 This repository contains the design of the **Wire Tensioning Mechanism**, in particular, hardware design and firmware.
-Note that this design is a work in progress, it is not complete, and may contain errors
+Note that this design is a work in progress, it is not complete, and may contain errors.

 Currently, the electronic hardware is assembled from heavily customized standard modules, as shown in the image below.
-An integrated hardware design is available in the [Hardware](https://github.com/OpenEDM/OpenEDM-wire-tensioner/tree/main/Hardware) directory, but it is still in the early stages of development
+An integrated hardware design is available in the [Hardware](https://github.com/OpenEDM/OpenEDM-wire-tensioner/tree/main/Hardware) directory, but it is still in the early stages of development.

-The mechanical design of the wire tensioner is available as a part of the [OpenEDM-wire-machine design](https://github.com/OpenEDM/OpenEDM-wire-machine)
+The mechanical design of the wire tensioner is available as a part of the [OpenEDM-wire-machine design](https://github.com/OpenEDM/OpenEDM-wire-machine).

 ![](https://github.com/OpenEDM/.github/blob/main/images/wire_tensioner.png)